aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 # Conditioning

 When talking about conditioned learning, we need to understand what a *reinforcement* is.
 Plainly, it is just the rewarding support of someone's action.
-This is achieved using exploiting conditioners.
+This is achieved by exploiting conditioners.
 And we can differntiate two different kind of conditioners:

 - **Primary Conditioners**.
 Or what we are used to call *biological* needs or fundamental.
 Food, water, sleep, sexual desire, etc. The effect of the reward from this conditioners might have a huge effect, but it utterly diminishes once the person reaches satiation or the biological limit of their needs.